Close Menu

 For example, the Porsche Taycan’s battery pack alone can weigh upwards of 1,300 pounds (approximately 600 kg).
 This is a significant portion of the car’s total weight, comparable to the entire engine and drivetrain of many gasoline-powered cars.

-Interested in more about Electric Vehicles?
-Here's an article you might find helpful.
+Curious about Electric Vehicles?
+We've got more info in this linked article.
 What’s the Best Solution for Managing EV Depots

 Performance Engineering: Building for Speed and Handling